-p0070 The team, called the Medicine Howard (MH) service, is one of four general medicine services in the department of internal medicine.
-It usually consists of one attending physician (referred to as an attending in this chapter), one or two second-year residents (residents), and two first-year residents (interns).
-Occasionally the team hosts one medical school student.
-Each month, one of the four senior physicians who belong to the MH service supervises the residents and interns, who also rotate through the service.
-During our 9 months of observation, three attendings, nine residents, twelve interns, and two medical students participated in our study.
+The team, called the Medicine Howard (MH)1 service, is one of four general medicine services in the department of internal medicine.
+It usually consists of one attending physician (referred to as an attending in this paper), one or two second-year residents (residents), and two first-year residents (interns).
+Occasionally, the team hosts one medical school student.
+Each month, one of the four senior physicians who belong to the MH service supervises the residents and interns.
+For the educational and training purposes, the rotation runs monthly, i.e., the residents and interns stay on one service for one month and then move to another.
+During our nine months of observation, three attendings, nine residents, twelve interns, and two medical students participated in our study.
 In addition, we observed the work of another team periodically in order to gain a broader understanding of doctors' work.